Optimizing Voltage Controlled Oscillators (VCO) in PLL circuit.

 Undergraduate Life

 After completing my diploma in engineering, I aimed to pursue a bachelor's degree in DUET.
 Dhaka University of Engineering & Technology (DUET) was the sole public university in Bangladesh offering undergraduate education to diploma students.
 In 2017, I experienced a significant setback when I couldn't make it into my desired undergraduate university.
-Life got tough, reshaping my perspective, motivated me to focus on in-depth learning.
+Life got tough, reshaping my perspective, and motivated me to focus on in-depth learning.
 I dedicated a year to intense preparation, studying for about 12 hours daily, and eventually, I succeeded in the admission test.

 Throughout my bachelor's program, I dedicated myself to skill enhancement, including soft skills, management, communication, and leadership.
 I actively participated in various university clubs and competitions, volunteered for events like DUET Techfest-2019, 2nd International Conference on Advancement in Electrical and Electronic Engineering (ICAEEE), and Inter-University Engineering Mega Olympiad 2021 (IEMO).
 During the COVID-19 pandemic, I delved myself reading books outside my major, and I vividly remember one particular book, "Lectures on Physics" by Richard Feynman, triggered a deep interest in material science and astrophysics.
 The book's genuine and realistic narrative captivated me, immersing me in Feynman's classroom with every turn of the page.
 Its impact was so profound that I still carry it with me today.
 Yet, my academic path, unfortunately, didn't align with the fascinating realms uncovered in those lectures.

-When I was a third year undergraduate student, a VLSI competition introduced me to the world of designing complex circuits.
+When I was a third-year undergraduate student, a VLSI competition introduced me to the world of designing complex circuits.
 The resemblance to material science struck me, and I felt attraction to those complex design that turned into passion by time.
 The field is ever-changing and challenging, but that's what makes it exciting.
 Designing and exploring possibilities in nano-scale became my obsession since then.
 With a transformed perspective since my undergraduation, I'm now open to any opportunity that combines astrophysics and chip design.
 If a chance arises to work on such a project, I'd dive in without hesitation.

 My life is enriched by the joy of helping others and maintaining strong relationships with my professors, peers, family, and friends.
 Their unwavering support inspires me in all my endeavors.
 I believe, embracing faith and positivity makes life truly beautiful.